 Cold and flu treatments

-- Decongestants: Help to relieve a blocked nose.
+- Decongestants to relieve a blocked nose

 Digestive aids

-- Antidiarrhoeal medication: Helps to manage diarrhoea.
+- Antidiarrhoeal medication: to help to manage diarrhoea

 First aid supplies